shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersie’s jaw dropped.
 “Wait what?”

-“Yeah you didn’t know?”
+“Yeah, you didn’t know?”
 Muddy giggled.
 “Lemilay is powerful, and she can see anything that happens in the past, yes.”
 Muddy threw a stone into the river.
 “But she has… let’s say… ‘blind spots’.”

 “Blind spots, ok.”